OGS-Digital-Service/ogs-digital-service.github.io/src/index.md

 })}}

 With an information first approach, the components and design patterns are focused on connecting people to the resources they need.
-# Now built using 11ty!
+# Now built using 11ty and tailwind